E. Phillips Fox

 Emanuel Phillips Fox (12 March 1865 – 8 October 1915) was an Australian impressionist painter.

-After studying at the National Gallery of Victoria Art School in Melbourne, Fox travelled to Paris to study in 1886.
-He remained in Europe until 1892, when he returned to Melbourne and led what is considered the second phase of the Heidelberg School, an impressionist art movement which had grown in the city during his absence.
+Born and raised in Melbourne, Victoria, Fox studied at the National Gallery of Victoria Art School.
+He travelled to Paris to study in 1886 and remained in Europe until 1892, when he returned to Melbourne and led what is considered the second phase of the Heidelberg School, an impressionist art movement which had developed in the city during his absence.
 He spent over a decade in Europe in the early 20th century before finally settling in Melbourne, where he died.

+Fox's wife Ethel Carrick was also a noted impressionist painter.

 Education

 Emanuel Phillips Fox was born on 12 March 1865 to the photographer Alexander Fox and Rosetta Phillips at 12 Victoria Parade in Fitzroy, Melbourne, into a family of lawyers whose firm, DLA Piper still exists.
 He studied art at the National Gallery of Victoria Art School in Melbourne from 1878 until 1886 under George Folingsby; his fellow students included John Longstaff, Frederick McCubbin, and David Davies, who like him, joined the bohemian Buonarotti Club, and Rupert Bunny.